mad-gooze/PyMailCloud/README.md

 Rises an exception in case of error.

+### PyMailCloud.get_subfolders(folder)
+*folder* - folder path relative to cloud home

+Traverses the given folder and returns a list of its subfolders (including the folder itself)

 ### PyMailCloud.download_folder_content(folder)
 *folder* - folder path relative to cloud home

 Downloads all files inside the folder or nested folders.
-Currently files are downloaded to the working path of the script respectively to their path inside the cloud
+Currently files are downloaded to the working path of the script respectively to their path inside the cloud.

 ### PyMailCloud.download_files(filenamelist)
 *filenamelist* - list of files that should be downloaded

 Downloads all files inside the list.
-Currently files are downloaded to the working path of the script respectively to their path inside the cloud
+Currently files are downloaded to the working path of the script respectively to their path inside the cloud.